dasaria/CSx278-2018-Asgn-5-Dasari/README.md

 * This application must be hosted on AWS.
 * This application must be used through cellular messaging.
 * This application must be able to support all undergraduate users.
+* Each user can only ask one question to a munchie mart at a time.
+* Employees need to answer questions in the order that they receive them.

 ## Risks
 * Munchie Mart consumers will overuse the system.